Gershy/hut/readme.md

 ### How in sweet heck do I use Hut???

 1. Settle down.
-2. Clone the Hut repo into, e.g., `/hut`
+2. Clone the Hut repo into, e.g., `/hut`:
     ```
     > cd /
     > git clone git@github.com:Gershy/hut.git
-    ```
+    ``` ``
 3. Install nodejs (min version 17.0.0)
 4. Run:
     ```
     > cd /hut
     > node hut.js test1 "deploy.maturity=dev"
-    ```
+    ``` ``
 5. In a browser, navigate to: `http://localhost/html.multi`

+This is a minimal example to get started with Hut.

-This opens a developer tool which simulates multiple users using the "test1" app, which comes included with Hut.
+You are now using a developer tool which simulates multiple users using the "test1" app.
+(To view the "test1" app as a single user simply navigate in a separate tab to `http://localhost`!)
 By default four users are shown.
-This is probably the worst webapp ever, but it demonstrates the central aim of Hut: **facilitating shared experiences**.
-Click the "+" and "-" buttons in any user's view; the state of the counter is synced for all users.
+Click the "+" and "-" buttons in any user's view - the state of the counter is synced for all users!

+This is probably the worst webapp ever, but it demonstrates the central aim of Hut: **facilitating shared experiences!**

+This example involved a very minor amount of configuration, and ran an out-of-the-box Hut.
+The following examples will iteratively increase our understanding of both configuration, and the code that forms a Hut.